-Insert the Threaded

-Terminal through the

-Terminal end post and

-attach a flat washer and

-Snug-Grip® Washer-Nut.

-Spin the nut 2 full

-turns.
-Strong resistance

-will be felt as the SnugGrip® threads engage;

-so hold the Terminal

-shaft with pliers.
+Insert the Threaded Terminal through the Terminal end post and attach a flat washer and Snug-Grip[®] Washer-Nut.
+Spin the nut 2 full turns.
+Strong resistance will be felt as the Snug-Grip® threads engage; so hold the Terminal shaft with pliers.

-Use Beveled Washers for stair termination posts with angled holes.
-Available for the cable through the intermediate posts and Quick-Connect®SS end post.
+Lace the free end of the cable through the intermediate posts and Quick-Connect®SS end post.
 Slide-on a flat washer and Quick-Connect®SS fitting until they rest against the face of the post.